 Students should apply for admission as early as possible to ensure optimal course availability.
 Applications are accepted on a rolling admissions basis.

 Specific Admissions Concerns

-Students who seek readmission must reactivate their student records by following the information found on the website.
+Students who seek readmission must reactivate their student records.

 Applicants with Previous College Experience